ibcl-anon/ibcl/README.md

 ## Update 08/02/2023

+First, we debugged our code to make sure it is runnable.
+This includes:

 1. Fixed module import errors by modifying the directory structure.

 2. Fixed argument errors in `general_model` in `fgcs_update.py`.